 Winner of multiple teaching awards and over $15 million in external research, contract, and training grant funding, Watkins has led Lehigh’s efforts in developing entrepreneurship curricula and a support infrastructure for student technology startups.
 He was founding Executive Director of Lehigh's Baker Institute for Entrepreneurship, Creativity and Innovation and co-founded Lehigh’s national-award-winning Integrated Product Development Program.
-The undergraduate entrepreneurship program is now regularly ranked among the nation’s top 20 by Princeton Review and Entrepreneurship Magazine, and was ranked #12 by Bloomberg BusinessWeek.
+Under Watkins’ leadership the undergraduate entrepreneurship program was regularly ranked among the nation’s top 20 by Princeton Review and Entrepreneurship Magazine, and was ranked #12 by Bloomberg BusinessWeek.
 He’s served as principal advisor for dozens of entrepreneurial startup companies and international development-oriented social entrepreneurial organizations started by students.
 He’s been a consultant to the U.S. Department of Commerce's NIST Advanced Technology Program, the U.S. Congressional Office of Technology Assessment, and a member of The National Academies’ Committee on Innovation Models for Aerospace Technologies, to advise NASA on improving their innovation processes.